jovana-marceta/jovana-marceta/README.md

 My speciality is converting Photoshop / Adobe XD static pages design to live responsive websites using HTML, CSS, JavaScript and other frontend technologies.

-Some of technologies that I use:
+Some of technologies that I use:<br/>
 ![HTML5](https://img.shields.io/badge/html5-%23E34F26.svg?style=for-the-badge&logo=html5&logoColor=white)